zahirakhawaja/Ticket-booking/README.md

-This website is an online ticket-booking platform designed to make visiting tourist places easier and faster.
-Instead of standing in long queues, users can book their tickets in advance through a simple and convenient interface.
-The goal of this project is to improve the visitor experience and reduce crowding at ticket counters.
+This project is a content sharing platform where users can upload their writings, such as blogs, peoms shayari etc.